Sabrina the Teenage Witch (1996 TV series): Home media

-In 2007, CBS Paramount Television released seasons 1–3 on DVD.
-CBS Television Distribution released seasons 4–7 on DVD.
+In 2007, CBS Home Entertainment (through Paramount Home Entertainment) released seasons 1–3 on DVD.
+CBS later released seasons 4–7 on DVD.
 The official copyright holder for the series (as with all series originally produced by Viacom Productions) is CBS Studios Productions, LLC.
 For this home video release, music has been changed and many episodes are edited.
 Some musical performances were cut due to music licensing.

+On July 27, 2010, Sabrina, the Teenage Witch: The Complete Series Pack—which included an individual DVD set for each of the seven seasons, totaling 24 discs—was released from the United States by Paramount for Region 1.
+On February 16, 2016, Sabrina, the Teenage Witch: The Complete Series 24-disc DVD set was released from the United States by Paramount Pictures for Region 1, as well.
+On August 15 of the same year, Sabrina, the Teenage Witch: The Complete Enchanted Series 24-disc DVD box set was released from the United Kingdom by Universal Pictures for Region 2.
+Then on January 27, 2021, a repackaged and slightly more compact edition of the Sabrina, the Teenage Witch: The Complete Series Region 1 DVD set (still with 24 discs) was released from the United States by Paramount Home Entertainment.

+On June 21, 2023, Sabrina, the Teenage Witch: The Complete Collection 25-disc DVD set was released from Australia by Via Vision for Region 0, including all seven seasons of the show plus the television movies Sabrina Goes to Rome and Sabrina Down Under.

 Episodes and U.S. ratings history

 During its four-year run on ABC, Sabrina was the highest-rated series among the network's TGIF line-up.
 In the 2000–2001 season, the show moved to The WB after a negotiation dispute with ABC.
-While ABC was willing to renew the show for a fifth season, the network was not willing to pay the reported $1.5 million per episode that Viacom Productions, which produced the show, wanted.
-The WB then picked up the show for a mere $675,000 per episode, but agreed to commit to 66 episodes.
+While ABC was willing to renew the show for a fifth season, the network was not willing to commit to further seasons beyond season five.
+Viacom Productions, which produced the show, wanted an increased fee (up from $1 million per episode); ABC offered $1.2 million per episode.
+The WB then picked up the show for $650,000 per episode, but committed to two seasons, provided the show met ratings goals.
+For the show's seventh and final season, The WB initially only ordered 13 episodes in spring 2002 before committing to a full 22-episode season that November.

 In other media

+The series spawned a 1998 soundtrack and the release of several multiplatform video games beginning in 1999.
+A book series based on episodes from the show was produced as well as the biweekly magazine Sabrina's Secrets.